IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 voting where each learner has one vote based on its prediction output class.

-The VoteEnsemble accepts the following arguments:
+The VoteEnsemble accepts the following arguments wrapped inside a `Dictionary` type of argument:
 - `:name` -> alias name of ensemble
 - `:learners` -> a vector of learners

-The VoteEnsemble supports the following function signatures:
+While the init function of VoteEnsemble expects a Dictionary type of argument, it also supports the following convenient helper functions:
 - `VoteEnsemble(Dict(:learners=>...,:name=>...))`
 - `VoteEnsemble([learner1,learner2,...],Dict(:name=>...))`
 - `VoteEnsemble([learner1,learner2,...])`